If you are looking for farmhouse decor on a budget, I have selected 15 items that will give your home an inexpensive farmhouse look.

-If you have a small project and can’t afford shiplap, a cheaper way to add it is using peel and stick wallpaper that resembles the real thing.
+If you have a project but can’t afford shiplap, a cheaper way to add it is using peel-and-stick wallpaper that resembles the real thing.

 3. Architectural Pieces

-Architectural pieces give your home the vintage charm which is associated with the farmhouse style.
+Architectural pieces give your home the vintage charm that is associated with the farmhouse style.

-These can be simple pieces such as corbels hung on a wall with a board on top to make a shelf or old windows placed on a wall as art.
+These can be simple pieces such as corbels hanging on a wall with a board on top to make a shelf or old windows placed on a wall as art.

 Distress the pieces by sanding off some of the paint or brushing over it with a stiff dry brush with just a little paint on it.